Tag Archive: Data

 Katherine Quinn is a Data Scientist at CSET.

-Christian Schoeberl is a Data Research Analyst at CSET.
+Christian Schoeberl was a Senior Data Research Analyst at the Center for Security and Emerging Technology (CSET).

 CSET’s Map of Science reveals that Germany leads the world in robotics for automotive engineering.